lvguowei/lvguowei-website/content/post/realm-learning-resources.md

 Now you are super puzzled, look at some [examples with full source code](https://github.com/realm/realm-java/tree/master/examples)

-Finally you realize that you have to do all this in clean architecture and decided to give up by adopting [turning Realm into a NoSQL version SQLite](https://stackoverflow.com/questions/38981751/android-kotlin-realm-proper-way-of-query-return-unmanaged-items-on-bg-thread/38983203#38983203
+Finally you realize that you have to do all this in clean architecture and decided to give up by [turning Realm into a NoSQL version SQLite](https://stackoverflow.com/questions/38981751/android-kotlin-realm-proper-way-of-query-return-unmanaged-items-on-bg-thread/38983203#38983203
 ).

 {{< highlight java>}}